-3.1 Simulation in an Excitable Medium
+3.1.
+Simulation in an excitable medium

-The simulation of wave propagation can be implemented combining existing efficient algorithms and an activity-based description of the system.
+The simulation of wave propagation can be implemented combining existing efficient algorithms and an activitybased description of the system.

-3.1.1 Excitable Medium

-The cellular automata considered in this paper are applied to an excitable medium.
-An excitable medium is a nonlinear dynamic system that can propagate a wave.
-Medium areas that have just propagated a wave lose their propagation capacity for a given period, called refractory period.
+3.1.1.
+Excitable medium.
+The CA considered in this paper are applied to an excitable medium.
+An 'excitable medium' is a nonlinear dynamic system that can propagate a wave.
+Medium areas that have just propagated a wave lose their propagation capacity for a given period, called the refractory period.

-Activity-based states can be used to build dynamically a set of active cells in which computations occur, and, conversely, computations do not concern inactive cells [25].
-Here, the cellular automaton uses a 3D von Neumann neighborhood with three major states:
+Activity-based states can be used to build dynamically a set of active cells in which computations occur and, conversely, computations do not concern inactive cells.25 Here, the cellular automaton uses a 3D von Neumann neighborhood with three major states:

-- 1. activated state: a cell remains in this state for a predefined amount of time. - 2. refractory state: a cell evolves to this state after spending a predefined period of time in the activated state.
+- 1. Activated state: a cell remains in this state for a predefined amount of time. - 2.
+Refractory state: a cell evolves to this state after spending a predefined period of time in the activated state.
 In this state, a cell cannot be excited by an activated neighboring cell.
-A cell remains in this state for an amount of predefined time. - 3. inactive state: a cell remains in this state until a neighboring cell turns into the activated state; in which case, the cell becomes activated.
+A cell remains in this state for a predefined amount of time. - 3.
+Inactive state: a cell remains in this state until a neighboring cell turns into the activated state, in which case the cell becomes activated.

 For example, these three activity-based states can be used to roughly model the electrical stimulation of heart cells.
 Depolarizing heart cells can be represented as activated cells.
 Repolarizing heart cells can be represented as refractory cells.
-Finally, other heart cells states can be represented as inactive cells.
-A more precise model of the heart electric stimulation can be found in [26].
+Finally, other heart cells' states can be represented as inactive cells.
+A more precise model of the heart electric stimulation can be found in Siregar et al.26

-3.1.2 Background on Hashlife

-Hash Life [27] is a simple, yet powerful, algorithmic technique, which allows the simulation of very large cellular automata using memoization.
-Memoization consists in avoiding the repetition of the same computations.
+3.1.2.
+Background on Hashlife.
+Hashlife27 is a simple, yet powerful, algorithmic technique, which allows the simulation of very large CA using memoization.
+Memoization consists of avoiding the repetition of the same computations.
 Computation results are progressively stored in memory.
 The algorithm stores for every configuration of cells the result of the computation of the next iteration.
-However, to be efficient, this optimization requires the cells configurations already encountered to be accessed easily.
-Two mechanisms can be used to achieve this goal: (i) An octree for 3D representation (quadtree for 2D representation), and (ii) A hash table for the configurations of cells storage.
-An octree is a tree data structure [28] where each node is either a branch which can have up to eight child nodes, or a leaf.
+However, to be efficient, this optimization requires the cell configurations already encountered to be accessed easily.
+Two mechanisms can be used to achieve this goal: (i) an octree for 3D representation (quadtree for 2D representation); and (ii) a hash table for the configurations of cells storage.

+An octree is a tree data structure28 where each node is either a branch which can have up to eight child nodes, or a leaf.
 In the case of Hashlife, a complete octree is used: each branch has exactly eight children.
 Each node does not store its children instances but only their memory addresses.
-It allows having only one instance of each cells configuration which is shared between many nodes.
+It allows having only one instance of each cell configuration which is shared between many nodes.
 In Figure 1, a branch has its eight children composed of the same cells configuration.
 Thus, this branch has only eight pointers to the address of the same instance (@b).
-The comparison of cells configurations can be achieved simply by comparing their eight children memory addresses.
+The comparison of cells configurations can be achieved simply by comparing their eight children's memory addresses.